Department of Environmental Systems Engineering, College of Science and Engineering, Ritsumeikan University.

 In October 2013, he was awarded the GPSS-GLI Fellowship by The University of Tokyo to carry out his doctoral research at The University of Tokyo.
 Before that, in December 2012, he was conferred the “Outstanding Research” award by the Japan Section of the Regional Science Association International – one of the influential scholarly organizations in the country for contributions made toward advancing the progress of regional science and developing the association as a young researcher.

-The Institute of Electrical and Electronics Engineers (IEEE), IEEE Young Professionals, IEEE Power & Energy Society, International Solid Waste Association (ISWA), International Waste Working Group (IWWG), Jordan Engineers Association (JEA), and Xinova Network.
+The Institute of Electrical and Electronics Engineers (IEEE); IEEE Young Professionals, IEEE Power & Energy Society; International Solid Waste Association (ISWA); International Waste Working Group (IWWG); The Institute of Life Cycle Assessment, Japan (ILCAJ); Jordan Engineers Association (JEA); Xinova Network.